Birth Injury Negligence

 If you have any suspicion that your doctor didn’t do something correctly during the birth, then it is important to track your child’s development and any symptoms that occur.
 Once you have some information, you should see a doctor immediately because some birth injuries can be treated to decrease the long term effects to the infant’s life.
 Cerebral Palsy is a well-known birth injury that results from the baby not getting enough oxygen during delivery.
 CP can mean a lifetime of health problems and disabilities that will last the child’s lifetime.
 Other injuries can include dislocated shoulders, emotional or cognitive impairment, and osteoarthritis, along with other medical issues.

 Get help from an experienced medical malpractice attorney as soon after you become aware of the injury.
-Call the Spector Law Group today!
+Call the Spector Injury & Accident Lawyers today!